 Effective treatment only becomes possible when an affected person decides for themselves that they want to change and that they will accept help.
 If you are living with someone in active addiction who has no intention of changing, then exercising your choice to change may be very challenging and frightening, as you may need to leave your relationship to move on.
 Your action may possibly induce desire in your partner to seek help although it also, may not.
 Either way, your life will probably become much happier when you take action and seek support during a transition period.
 If you are vulnerable in your relationship and fearful of domestic abuse, then an initial assessment with a Brighton and Hove addiction counsellor may help you to access specialist support services.

-Drugs and Alcohol Addiction counselling in Hove
+Drugs and Alcohol Addiction counselling in Brighton and Hove

 Residential Services for Addiction